Zint Barcode Generator and Zint Barcode Studio User Manual

 {

-struct zint_symbol *my_symbol;
+struct zint_symbol *symbol;

-my_symbol = ZBarcode_Create();
+symbol = ZBarcode_Create();

-strcpy(my_symbol->fgcolour, "00ff00");
+strcpy(symbol->fgcolour, "00ff00");

-my_symbol->height = 400.0f;
+symbol->height = 400.0f;

-ZBarcode_Encode_and_Print(my_symbol, argv[1], 0, 0);
+ZBarcode_Encode_and_Print(symbol, argv[1], 0, 0);

 return 0;